 Obviously the pope is not always exercising this type of infallibility, which has only occurred a handful of times within hundreds of years.
 Those who often have an ultramontane view of the papacy often reject or fail to realize the third level of the Magisterium and the Pope which is not in of itself infallible.
 “Catholics who forget this level (the third level) of the Magisterium try very hard to be “orthodox” by being obedient, but they often have a false sense of obedience- an obedience that sometimes borders on a pre-conscious papolatry… They usually have a very healthy sensus catholicus, a desire for traditional Catholicism, and a virtuous patience, but they simply attribute to the Pope authority he does not have.”
 4

 This along with what Boniface had said shows the essence of what the ultramontane view of the papacy amounts to as well as why it is flawed in nature.
 This erroneous view of the papacy is not only flawed in nature but quite harmful to the faith and our efforts at evangelizing.
 Ultramontanists fail to realize that there are many cases when someone might accept a particular papal decision while acknowledging that one is not bound to agree with it.
 There are various examples of papal decisions and statements that one could legitimately criticize for being a pastoral mistake or for being a pastorally bad decision or statement.
-Whether this includes some of the novelties that came out of Vatican II such as allowing women altar servers, extraordinary ministers of Holy Communion, the Promulgation of the New Mass, various clerical promotions done by various popes, the various ecumenical approaches and prayer services with pagans, and the kissing of the Koran by Pope Saint John Paul II, Pope Francis’s choice of language, his handling and silence at the Synod, and many other things are examples which can legitimately be criticized without someone falling into disobedience.
+Whether this includes some of the disciplinary changes that came out of Vatican II and or some afterwards such as allowing women altar servers, extraordinary ministers of Holy Communion, the Promulgation of the New Order of the Mass, various clerical promotions done by various popes, the various ecumenical approaches and prayer services with non-Catholic Christians or non-Christians in general, the kissing of the Koran by Pope Saint John Paul II, Pope Francis’s choice of language, his handling and silence at the Synod, some of what he has said in his interviews and or private audiences and many other things are examples which can legitimately be criticized without someone falling into disobedience.

 There are already many misunderstandings and objections to the understanding of papal infallibility that are held by many sincere individuals including both Catholics as well as, Protestants, and even non-Christians such as atheists, agnostics, skeptics, or simply individuals who simply have misconceptions about Church teaching regarding papal infallibility.
 Having this ultramontane view of the papacy, which is itself flawed in nature does not help clear up these misconceptions, but rather only adds to these misconceptions.
 Say a well to Protestant or non-Christian observer sees a pope say something or do something that seems to contradict what appears to be Church teaching, obviously it should be properly explained to such individual that although the pope is infallible, the pope does not exercise papal infallibility in every word and action that the pope does, but that there are fine lines to the use of this infallibility.